 Altia Solutions are a rapidly growing, VC-backed, UK-based software company.
 The organisation’s products supports investigators in both the private and public sectors.

-As part of a raft of brand, marketing and cultural initiatives, the ambitious scale-up company had decided to create and host a new national forum.
+As part of a raft of brand, marketing and culture-led activities, the ambitious scale-up company had decided to create and host a new national forum.
 They wanted to create an opportunity for the country’s most influential minds in law-enforcement to come together, meet and discuss the most pressing issues of the day.

 As a long-term marketing partner of Altia, we were delighted to be given the opportunity to take responsibility for all things brand, marketing and communications.
 A role that we would hold for close to half-a-decade.